Ronald Cathcart: Move to Washington Mutual

 In December 2005, Cathcart left CIBC to join Washington Mutual as its Chief Enterprise Risk Officer, reporting to Chairman and CEO Kerry Killinger as the bank's most senior risk officer.
 On arrival, Cathcart inherited a risk department that was isolated from the rest of the business and struggling to be effective.
 Under Washington Mutual's reporting structure, Chief Risk Officers for business units reported both into Enterprise Risk Management as well as into their business line's heads.
 This system, referred to within the bank as "Double-Double", subordinated risk management to the achievement of growth objectives in performance reviews of Chief Risk Officers for individual business units.

 During his tenure, Cathcart expressed concern that risk issues were not being properly reported, including major problems at sub-prime loan origination subsidiary Long Beach.
 As market conditions worsened in 2006 and 2007, Cathcart took steps to tighten standards and surface risk concerns to senior management at the bank.
 In 2007, Cathcart was chastised on several occasions for interjecting during board presentations to correct overly optimistic loss figures.
 By the end of 2007, Cathcart was no longer being invited to board meetings.
 In early 2008, Cathcart discovered that Killinger had provided John Reich, the Director of the Office of Thrift Supervision, with out-of-date loss rates.
 Cathcart moved unilaterally to provide the regulator with correct numbers, which upset Killinger.

 In February 2008, Cathcart initiated a meeting with a director on the board where he advised the director that he was being marginalized by senior management to the point that he was no longer able to discharge his responsibilities as Chief Enterprise Risk Officer.
 By April 2008, Cathcart had been terminated by Killinger.

 Killinger was removed as chairman two months later and was forced out of the CEO position in September 2008.
 A week later, a run on the bank occurred following the collapse of Lehman Brothers and the bank was seized by the OTS and sold to JPMorgan Chase.

-Subsequent to his time at Washington Mutual, Cathcart founded and served as Chief Executive Officer of Columbia Capital Consulting Group, a firm providing real estate consulting and risk management advisory services in the US.
+Subsequent to his time at Washington Mutual, Cathcart founded and was CEO of Columbia Capital Consulting Group, a firm providing real estate consulting and risk management advisory services in the US.

 In April 2010, Cathcart testified in a three hour hearing conducted by the Permanent Subcommittee on Investigations of the United States Senate under Chairman Carl Levin, D-MI, and Ranking Member Tom Coburn, R-OK.